-Babcock State Park Conceptual Improvements
+Moncove State Park Conceptual Improvements

-If selected for this project, RK&K will complete a comprehensive evaluation of Babcock State Park's existing conditions and operations to identify a plan that will minimize disruption to concurrent operation of the facility.
-While the following paragraphs on conceptual improvements are an example of one such plan, RK&K will present other improvement options to the DNR.
+If selected for this project, RK&K will complete a comprehensive evaluation of Moncove State Park's existing conditions/operations to identify a plan that will minimize disruption to concurrent operation of the facility.
+While the proceeding paragraphs on conceptual improvements is an example of one such plan, RK&K will present other options to the DNR.

-During the site tour, the park superintendent noted that wastewater from other parts of the park is successfully treated with recirculating sand filters (RSF).
-Accordingly, RK&K performed preliminary research on RSF technology.
+During the site tour, the park superintendent noted that other State Parks successfully treat wastewater with recirculating sand filters (RSF).
+Accordingly, RK&K performed preliminary research on RSF technology, and confirmed with Babcock State Park Superintendent (Clinton Cochran) that their systems are performing well with minimal maintenance.
 Picture 2 shows a RSF at Babcock State Park; the park is well pleased with the performance of the system.